I am a prospective student and would like to schedule a call or meeting with EDGE. Can I schedule an appointment?

 How can I get involved with EDGE as a student?

 We’re so glad you asked!
 There are a wealth of opportunities for students to collaborate with EDGE.
 Our EDGE Seminar in Energy & Environment is a great place to start.
 This is a for-credit course offering hosted by EDGE (register through the normal elective registration process, or during Drop/Add).
-You might also take other classes offered by EDGE faculty, like Strategies for Sustainable Business or Project Finance, and/or you can opt to complete one of the two MBA Concentrations focused on Energy & Environment or the three-year MEM/MBA joint degree.
+You might also take other classes offered by EDGE faculty, like Business Strategies for Sustainability or Project Finance, and/or you can opt to complete one of the two MBA Concentrations focused on Energy & Environment or the three-year MEM/MBA joint degree.

 How is EDGE different than the Duke University Energy Initiative?

 EDGE is based at the Fuqua School of Business and serves as a hub for education and research activities related to Energy & Environment at Fuqua.
 We are one of the partners in the Duke University Energy Initiative (DUEI), which serves as a hub for “all things energy” across Duke’s entire campus.
 Fuqua MBA students can take advantage of programs and events offered by DUEI, as well as those offered by EDGE.